BYU logoComputer Science

 I have been a professor at Brigham Young University since 2004.
 Prior to that I was a professor at the University of Oregon.
 I received my PhD from the University of Southern California in 1997, where I was advised by Dr. Deborah Estrin.
 I was also very fortunate to work with Lixia Zhang, Scott Shenker, and Bob Braden.
 I received my B.S. in Electrical Engineering from Stanford University.

-One of the beautiful things about life in academia is you can change your research interests over time.
-I orginally started in networking, especially focused on new network services such as multicast and resource reservations.
+One of the beautiful things about academia is you can change your research interests over time.
+I originally started in networking, with a focus on multicast and resource reservations.
 Over time this led to research in peer-to-peer networking and wireless networks.
-Later in my career I switched to security research, which has included projects in network security, applied cryptography, and usable security and privacy.
-I am currently trying to focus on helping people first, with technology being secondary to that goal.
+Later in my career I switched to usable security and privacy.
+What draws me to this area is the focus on making computing more centered on people and their needs.

 I did not start out imagining a career in academia and feel lucky to have found my way here, because I enjoy helping students grow and reach their potential.
 I highly recommend figuring out life as you live it.
 Don’t be afraid to ask questions and explore new things.